olbmv/Gait2SFI/README.md

 ## Principle of measurement

 The walkway is a glass plate illuminated from the edge, so that light is confined by total internal reflection.
 Where a paw presses against the glass, the reflection is frustrated and light is scattered towards the camera positioned beneath the plate.
 The resulting print appears as a bright region whose area and intensity increase with contact pressure.
 A second, red illumination source placed above the plate renders the animal as a dark silhouette against a bright background, which permits the body to be segmented independently of the prints.
 This arrangement is a form of frustrated total internal reflection (fTIR) imaging.
-Because the camera views the ventral surface of the animal through the glass, the image is laterally mirrored with respect to a conventional dorsal view; this is relevant to limb identification and is treated explicitly below.

 ## Getting started